-- 1. Water Heater's 120 VAC on/off switch. - 2.
+- Water Heater's Enable/Disable Switch.
+When in the "Disabled" position the switch removes electrical power from the gas valve and blower so that water heating is disabled.
+The display, CCB, and other electrical components will still be energized and the display will read "Water Heating Disabled". - 2.
 Powered anode rods.
-The water heater's covered in this manual are equipped powered (non sacrificial) anode rods.
+The water heaters covered in this manual are equipped with powered (non sacrificial) anode rods.
 The BTH 120 has one powered anode, all other models will have two.
 Protective current is fed by the control system to the titanium electrodes at the end of each anode rod.
-This current flows through the water to the conductive surfaces inside the storage tank which diminishes the corrosive effect (rusting) of water when it comes in contact with steel. - 3.
-Central Control Board (CCB) enclosure.
-This enclosure houses the control system's main circuit board.
-The CCB regulates water temperature and controls all water heater functions, see Control System Operation on page 44. - 4.
-EBM Combustion Blower Assembly includes VFD (variable frequency drive), Gas Valve and Venturi gas feed system. - 5.
-120 VAC junction box.
-Incoming power supply and ground connections are made here.
-See Power Supply on page 14. - 6.
+This current flows through the water to the conductive surfaces inside the storage tank which diminishes the corrosive effect (rusting) of water when it comes in contact with steel. - Central Control Board (CCB) enclosure.
+This enclosure houses the control system's main circuit board, power supply board, power transformer, and configuration key.
+The CCB regulates water temperature and controls all water heater functions, see Control System Operation on page 45. - Combustion Blower Assembly includes, Gas Valve and Venturi gas feed system. - 120 VAC junction box.
+Incoming power supply, ground connections, and other field installed electrical connections are made here.
+See Power Supply on page 13. - 6.
 Water heater's 24 Volt Gas Valve. - 7.
 Blocked Intake Air switch.
 Normally closed contacts that open on fall in pressure.
 This switch is used to insure intake (combustion) air to the water heater is not restricted.
 The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle. - 8.
 Supply gas line connection.
-See the requirements for the Gas Supply Systems on page 14. - 9.
+See the requirements for the Gas Supply Systems on page 13. - 9.
 Low Gas Pressure switch.
 Normally open contacts that close on a rise in pressure.
 This switch is used to insure supply gas pressure is above minimum requirements.
 The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle.
-See

-Gas Pressure Requirements and Table 3 on page 12.
+See Gas Pressure Requirements and Table 3 on page 11.